matthprost/s3-deploy-bucket-website-action/README.md

 Here is process in order:

 1. Try to create bucket
+2. Compress your files using compatible tool (only gzip)(Optional)
-2. Set Bucket Website configuration -> **Step skipped if bucket already exist**
+3. Set Bucket Website configuration
-3. Set Website Policy -> **Step skipped if bucket already exist**
+4. Set Website Policy
-4. Upload files from source folder into bucket
+5. Upload files from source folder into bucket

 ## How to test locally